 ‘Brick and Mortar’ Industry

-Some argue that the construction sector is not something that can be digitised.
-This stems from the fact that the industry is, indeed, historically deprived of digital innovations and relies on manual labour.
-But does that mean its status as a ‘brink and mortar’ type of business is non-negotiable?
+Some argue that the construction sector cannot be digitised.
+This stems from the fact that the industry has historically lacked digital innovations and depends on manual labour.
+But does that mean its status as a ‘bricks and mortar’ business is non-negotiable?
 Absolutely not.
-If anything, it’s the perfect time to try and shake that title off.
-Not only is digitisation possible in the construction sector, it is nothing short of mandatory.
-The world is innovating, and lagging behind is not an option.
+If anything, now is the perfect time to shake off that label.
+Not only is digitisation possible in the construction sector, but it is also essential.
+The world is innovating, and falling behind is not an option.

-Of course, manual labour will still be at the heart of construction, but there’s so much more that goes into delivering successful projects than the visible results.
-We are talking about processes such as resource management, expenses, job allocations, invoicing, billing and many more.
-It’s what’s happening behind the scenes, the power of bringing plans to complete projects, that must embrace the power of digitisation.
-All the above-described operations are vital to delivering construction projects, and all of them can run smoother and more efficiently when the right digital tools are used.
+Of course, manual labour will still be central to construction, but there’s much more involved in delivering successful projects than just the visible results.
+We are talking about processes such as resource management, expenses, job allocations, invoicing, billing, and many more.
+It’s what happens behind the scenes—the driving force behind bringing plans to completion—that must harness the power of digitisation.
+All these operations are vital for delivering construction projects, and they can all run more smoothly and efficiently when the right digital tools are employed.

 Meeting Today’s Expectations

-Now you might be asking why it matters - to smoothen internal processes.
-Maybe, even though your approach is outdated, you are happy with it and don’t want the change.
+Now, you might be wondering why it matters—to improve internal processes.
+Perhaps, even if your approach is outdated, you are content with it and don’t want change.
 Fair enough.
-We can understand the logic behind not wanting to fix what isn’t broken.
+We understand the logic of not fixing what isn’t broken.
 But can your clients?
-The reality is that the expectations for construction projects today are higher than they’ve ever been.
-And, to put it simply, outdated practices and half-working processes will hinder you when it comes to meeting them.
+The reality is that expectations for construction projects today are higher than ever before.
+Simply put, outdated practices and inefficient processes will hinder your ability to meet those expectations.

-Gone are the days when the only thing that mattered was the quality.
-It is still a key factor, but many more things come into play: incredibly short timeframes, transparency and visibility, fluidity of communication, client experience and many more.
-It is unrealistic if not simply impossible to meet all these criteria if you rely on the humans alone simply because they are bound to have limits, not to mention are prone to errors.
-But introducing automation of certain tasks makes it not just possible, but also easily achievable.
-What’s more, there is no rush to do it all at once.
-You can digitise gradually, giving yourself ample time to adjust.
+Gone are the days when only quality mattered.
+It remains important, but many other factors now come into play: extremely tight deadlines, transparency and visibility, smooth communication, client experience, and more.
+Meeting all these criteria solely with humans is unrealistic, if not impossible, because they have limitations and are prone to mistakes.
+However, automating certain tasks makes this not only possible but also easily achievable.
+Moreover, there is no need to rush into everything at once.
+You can digitise gradually, allowing yourself plenty of time to adapt.

 Safety First

-When stored digitally, documentation can be easily accessed from a variety of devices.
-You also control who gets the said access and what’s the level of it.
-Uploaded documents are stored on the cloud, meaning they are protected by layers of encryption and are secure in overseas servers, ensuring no one but you and the ones you grant permission to can access them.
-That’s right, not even the provider of the software.
-What’s more, any changes made to documents can be tracked back and reversed in just a couple of clicks.
+When stored digitally, documentation can be accessed easily from various devices.
+You also control who has access and the level of permission they have.
+Uploaded documents are saved on the cloud, which means they are protected with layers of encryption and stored on secure overseas servers, ensuring only you and the people you authorise can access them.
+That’s right, not even the software provider.
+Additionally, any changes to documents can be tracked and reversed with just a few clicks.

 Top Notch Construction Projects

-Other than creating an overall better environment, digitisation in the construction sector is aimed at bettering project delivery.
-In other words, it brings benefits to both, the construction firm and the client - as well as a positive experience.
-So, let’s discuss how exactly digitising some internal processes makes the difference.
+Besides creating a better environment, digitisation in the construction sector aims to improve project delivery.
+In other words, it benefits both the construction firm and the client, as well as providing a positive experience.
+So, let’s explore how digitising certain internal processes makes a difference.

 Stop Losing Time

-The key perk of digitisation is the fact it helps you save ample time.
-And this is true in many areas, both production and backend.
-For example, using digital solutions you can create better and more accurate models in less time.
-You can also predict more accurately the overall cost of the project, as well as the time estimates, both of which will make it easier to forecast how much workforce will be needed.
-In terms of admin work, automation makes procedures such as expense claims, worker compensation, holiday management and others much quicker.
-Not to mention, it generates nearly instant reports to keep track of the project’s progress that can be shared with the stakeholders and the clients.
+The main advantage of digitisation is that it helps you save significant time.
+This holds true across many areas, including both production and administration.
+For instance, digital solutions enable you to create better and more precise models more quickly.
+They also allow you to predict overall project costs and time estimates more accurately, making it easier to forecast workforce requirements.
+In terms of administrative tasks, automation streamlines processes such as expense claims, worker compensation, holiday management, and others, making them much faster.
+Additionally, it produces nearly instant reports to monitor the project’s progress, which can be shared with stakeholders and clients.

-Digitisation can even smoothen the on-site operations.
-For example, instead of spending additional paid time submitting paper timesheets, workers can do that using their mobile devices while commuting home.
-It can also help you track attendance better, preventing malpractice such as buddy punching.
-Most attendance management solutions require users to log in with their unique details and can even be tied to specific devices.
-Some, to avoid fraudulent time locking, also come with geo-tracking.
-All in all, as you can see when adding digitisation into various processes, the time it takes to deliver construction projects can be significantly reduced.
-With that in mind, it can be safely said that the lack of it is among the reasons why the industry is lagging behind.
+Digitisation can even streamline on-site operations.
+For instance, instead of spending extra paid time submitting paper timesheets, workers can do so using their mobile devices while commuting home.
+It can also improve attendance tracking, preventing malpractice such as buddy punching.
+Most attendance management solutions require users to log in with their unique details and can be linked to specific devices.
+Some, to prevent fraudulent time locking, also include geo-tracking.
+Overall, as you can see when incorporating digitisation into various processes, the time needed to complete construction projects can be significantly reduced.
+With that in mind, it can be safely said that the absence of it is among the reasons why the industry is lagging behind.

 Transparency-Driven Communication

-Most digital solutions are perfect collaboration platforms.
-Unlike outdated industry staples like Microsoft Excel, they can be used by multiple users simultaneously, making changes visible and tracked in real time.
-That said, every change or comment made is logged, making it easy to verify who could have potentially made a mistake and easily revert it back to the correct version.
-This is a great addition not for just internal communication, but also with outsourced workforce and even with the clients.
-What’s more, most of the digital solutions are built on the SaaS model, meaning they can be accessed from literally anywhere in the world, as long as the user has access to the internet and to a web browser or a designated app.
+Most digital solutions serve as excellent collaboration platforms.
+Unlike outdated industry staples like Microsoft Excel, they allow multiple users to work simultaneously, with changes visible and tracked in real time.
+Furthermore, every change or comment is logged, making it straightforward to identify who may have made a mistake and to revert to the correct version.
+This feature benefits not only internal communication but also collaboration with outsourced teams and clients.
+Additionally, most digital solutions are built on the SaaS model, meaning they can be accessed from virtually anywhere in the world as long as the user has an internet connection, a web browser, or a designated app.

-Going digital often also entails easier document storage.
-We’ve already mentioned the safety benefits of storing your documentation on the cloud, but we can also top that up by highlighting the fact this approach makes document sharing much easier and more intuitive than sending countless emails.
-Many solutions provide a centralised location for all parties involved to access, upload and edit documents.
-Of course, the level of access for each user can be configured.
-Not only this will smoothen the communication, but can also make it easier to compare how the overall project is progressing, track the said changes by comparing reports back to back and much more.
+Going digital often also simplifies document storage.
+We’ve already highlighted the safety benefits of storing your documentation on the cloud, but we can also emphasise that this approach makes document sharing much easier and more intuitive than sending countless emails.
+Many solutions offer a centralised location for all parties involved to access, upload, and edit documents.
+Of course, the level of access for each user can be customised.
+Not only does this streamline communication, but it also makes it easier to monitor the overall progress of the project, track changes by comparing reports side by side, and much more.

 You Shape the Industry

-It’s always scary to take the first step into the unknown.
-However, the construction sector is in desperate need of digitisation.
-We understand it’s daunting to take the first step, especially when the area isn’t widely explored within the industry.
-But let’s be honest - someone has to.
-At the present moment, any dabbling with innovation is in a position to shape the industry’s best practices moving forward.
-And whoever is the first one to take the leap of faith is bound to become the industry thought leader moving forward, gaining even more power to turn it in their favour.
+It’s always challenging to take the first step into the unknown.
+However, the construction sector desperately needs digitisation.
+We recognise that it’s daunting to begin, especially when the field is not widely explored within the industry.
+But let’s be honest - someone has to do it.
+At this moment, any experimentation with innovation is poised to shape the industry’s best practices moving forward.
+And the first to take the leap of faith is likely to become a industry thought leader, gaining even more influence to steer it in their favour.

-Due to a lack of popularity and demand, there aren’t many solutions on the market aimed specifically at the construction sector.
-However, plenty of tools are available to help you better your operations, even if they come without a label.
-Such would be a timesheet solution, an attendance system, an accounting package, an invoice generator, a pay-and-bill system and many others.
-The point is that the software you need already exists.
-It’s just isn’t marketed for construction yet.
-Which doesn’t mean it’s not useable.
-Thankfully, most vendors offer free trials for businesses to test the product before committing, as well as a free demonstration.
-All you need to do is keep your mind open and make the decision.
+Due to limited popularity and demand, there are not many solutions on the market specifically targeting the construction sector.
+However, many tools are available to improve your operations, even if they are not marketed for this industry.
+These include timesheet solutions, attendance systems, accounting software, invoice generators, pay-and-bill systems, and more.
+The point is that the software you need already exists; it just hasn't been targeted at construction yet.
+However, this doesn’t mean it’s not usable.
+Fortunately, most vendors offer free trials so businesses can test the product before making a commitment, along with free demonstrations.
+All you need to do is stay open-minded and decide.

 The Construction Sector is Changing

-Whether you choose to delay the change or dive into digitisation head first, the process has already begun.
-While it’s moving slowly, the construction sector is starting to onboard more and more digital solutions to help with its everyday operations.
-What we are trying to say, is that the change is happening already.
-Whether you embrace it now or try to adapt later is completely up to you.
-We, however, heavily advise you to jump on the bandwagon now.
-Not only is this a low-hanging fruit, but also a great opportunity to shape the industry.
+Whether you decide to delay the change or dive into digitisation headfirst, the process has already started.
+While it’s progressing slowly, the construction sector is beginning to adopt more digital solutions to assist with its daily operations.
+What we mean to say is that the change is already underway.
+Whether you embrace it now or try to adapt later is entirely up to you.
+However, we strongly recommend you jump on the bandwagon now.
+Not only is this low-hanging fruit, but also a great opportunity to shape the industry.

-As it is now, there are no permanent or even defined best practices, opening the door to exploration and experimentation.
-However, it is worth noting that more and more companies are waking up to the impending revolution of the sector.
-That said, hesitating to take the first step now means a more sporadic and demanding adaptation period later when the groundwork is laid out.
-Digital transformation is no longer the future but rather the present of other industries.
-Many companies ceased to exist over failing to adapt or downright hoping for the need for digitisation to pass like a fad.
+Currently, there are no fixed or clearly defined best practices, encouraging exploration and experimentation.
+However, it is increasingly evident that more companies are recognising the imminent revolution within the sector.
+Hesitating to take the initial step now could result in a more fragmented and demanding adaptation process later, once the groundwork has been established.
+Digital transformation is no longer a distant future but a reality affecting other industries today.
+Many companies have gone out of business due to their failure to adapt or simply hoping that the need for digitisation would pass like a fad.
 So, ask yourself - which risk is greater?
-To try and fail until you succeed, or to do nothing and be left in the dust?
+Trying and failing until you succeed, or doing nothing and falling behind?

 Key Takeaway

-Digitisation of the construction sector is lagging behind in comparison to other industries.
-It is also progressing very slowly, but progressing nonetheless.
-More and more companies are starting to experiment with digital tools in their daily operations, meaning it’s a matter of time before the industry gets into the full swing of things.
-Now is truly the best time for the companies to begin their journey.
+Digitisation in the construction sector is lagging behind compared to other industries.
+It is also progressing very slowly, but it is advancing nonetheless.
+An increasing number of companies are beginning to experiment with digital tools in their daily operations, meaning it’s only a matter of time before the industry fully adopts these changes.
+Now is genuinely the best time for companies to start their journey.

-With the growing demands for quality, speed of delivery, ecological concerns and many more, construction firms simply won’t be able to meet them without the right tools in place.
-Not to mention address sensitive concerns such as data safety, transparency, fair holiday policies and many more.
-At the end of the day, even the most successful companies are run by humans, and humans have limits.
-This is why we need machines.
+With increasing demands for quality, quick delivery, environmental concerns, and more, construction firms simply can’t meet these without the appropriate tools.
+Not to mention addressing sensitive issues such as data security, transparency, fair holiday policies, and others.
+Ultimately, even the most successful companies are run by people, and people have limits.
+That’s why we need machines.

-Digital tools offer a lot of automation features, taking over tedious tasks such as expense management, project tracking, attendance recording and many more.
-Not to mention, they also collect data when you use them, enabling you to spot patterns and opportunities to better your processes moving forward.
-All in all, while digitisation is still somewhat of a wild west in the construction industry, it is certainly the future.
-And you should strive for it.
+Digital tools provide numerous automation features, taking over tedious tasks such as expense management, project tracking, attendance recording, and many more.
+Not to mention, they also gather data when you use them, enabling you to identify patterns and opportunities to improve your processes moving forward.
+Overall, while digitisation remains somewhat of a wild west in the construction industry, it is undoubtedly the future.
+And you should aim to embrace it.

-Are you ready to begin the process and become the one to form the industry’s best practices?
-Then we are happy to help.
+Are you prepared to start the process and become the leader in establishing the industry’s best practices?
+We are happy to assist you.